shcorya/swarm.yachts/stacks/caddy/index.md

   $CADDY_INGRESS_LABEL=true ${CADDY_PROXY_NODES[i]}
 done
 ```
----

 Set the `CADDY_INGRESS_DOMAIN` variable to the domain of the A records that were setup previously.
+Changing this domain is imperative.
 ```bash
 export CADDY_INGRESS_DOMAIN="swarm.example.com"
 ```